dgaydukov/cert-aws/sa/files/sa.md

 Snapshots - works async, point-in-time snapshot - created immediately, yet it take some time to transfer data into s3.
 Most AMI (Amazon Machine Images) are backed by Amazon EBS, and use an EBS volume to boot EC2 instances.
 You can attach multiple EBS to single EC2, but single EBS can only be attached to 1 EC2 at the same time.
 EBS allows to create point-in-time snapshots (backup) and store them in s3.
 You can make snapshot available to other aws accounts so they can create ec2 from it.
-Snapshots are stored in amazon s3 bucket (not in your bucket, so you don't have full control of it, you can't go to bucket and download snapshot) yet you can:
+Snapshots are stored in amazon s3 bucket (not in your bucket, so you don't have full control of it, you can't go to bucket and download snapshot) yet you can: create & delete, recover, copy to other region. copy snapshot:
-* create & delete
-* recover
-* copy to other region
+* copy to new region - complete new non-incremental copy of snapshot is created in another region
-If you copy snapshot with another CMK - complete new non-incremental copy of snapshot is created, cause volume need to be reencrypted.
+* copy & encrypt with new CMK - complete new non-incremental copy of snapshot is created (cause volume need to be re-encrypted)
+* copy encrypted snapshot shared with you:
+    * you need both permission to ebs snapshot & to kms key
+    * aws recommend you to re-encrypt shared snapshot with your own kms key, cause if original kms key deleted or your access revoked you can't use this ebs share snapshot:
+* you can make publicly available only unencrypted snapshot
+* if you share encrypted snapshot you should also share kms key (with following permissions `kms:DescribeKey/kms:CreateGrant/kms:GenerateDataKey/kms:ReEncrypt`), otherwise other party can't decrypt it
+* snapshot constrained to region where it created, to share with other region create copy first
+* aws prevents sharing snapshot encrypted with default kms key (so you don't have to share it with other).
+To share encrypt your snapshot with new CMK
+3 steps to use encrypted snapshot from another account:
+* share ebs snapshot
+* copy shared snapshot & re-encrypt it with different kms key
+* create ami from copied snapshot
 When you take snapshot of running ebs, it would be available immediately (there is no delay).
 But when you recover snapshot ebs is read immediately, but data is loaded lazily.
-IOPS vs Throughput vs Bandwidth
+Don't confuse:
 * IOPS - number of read/write operations per second, good for transactional db where we need to make lot of small writes
     * General Purpose SSD (gp2) - boot volumes, low-latency apps
     * Provisioned IOPS SSD (io1) - transactional & NoSql db